Papua New Guinea: Overview

 This is an Insight article, written by a selected partner as part of GCR's co-published content.
 Read more on Insight

-The ICCC Act 2002 (the Act) came into effect on 26 May 2002.
-Part VI of the Act, which contains provisions dealing with competitive market conduct including antitrust violations and procedures for seeking immunity for anticompetitive behaviour, came into effect on 16 May 2003.
+The ICCC Act 2002 (the Act) came into effect on 16 May 2002.
+Part VI of the Act, which contains provisions dealing with competitive market conduct including antitrust violations and procedures for seeking immunity for anti-competitive behaviour, came into effect on 16 May 2003.

-- enter and search premises (a search warrant is required from a magistrate), inspect documents and take samples;
+• enter and search premises, inspect documents and take samples (a search warrant is required from a magistrate);

-The ICCC consists of three standing commissioners (the senior commissioner and two commissioners).
-The ICCC may appoint any number of temporary associate commissioners to meet the needs of a specific enquiry.
-Associate commissioners are appointed by the government on the advice of the ICCC where an inquiry may either require or benefit from expertise that is not readily available within the ICCC.
+The ICCC consists of three standing commissioners (the commissioner and two associate commissioners).
+The ICCC may appoint any number of temporary associate commissioners to meet the needs of a specific inquiry.
+Associate commissioners are appointed by the government on the advice of the ICCC when an inquiry may either require or benefit from expertise that is not readily available within the ICCC.
 In this regard, the ICCC has been willing to use Australian and New Zealand experts in performing its functions.
-Given that many provisions of the ICCC Act are substantially similar to Australia's and New Zealand's competition laws,8 this approach is likely to have assisted the ICCC in becoming a more effective and efficient regulator in a short period of time.
-The ICCC has one head office and four regional offices with more than 50 staff.
+Given that many provisions of the ICCC Act are substantially similar to Australia's and New Zealand's competition laws, 8 this approach is likely to have assisted the ICCC in becoming a more effective and efficient regulator in a short period.
+The ICCC has one head office and four regional offices, with more than 50 staff.